Persona Template: How To Create Buyer & User Personas

 So we’ve all heard the word: personas.
 To the point that it’s almost becoming a buzzword.
 Even so, it’s hard to know where to get started, and sometimes even why it’s worth doing.
-So here it is, your guide to getting your personas off the ground, and why they matter, equipped with a user persona template and some other great tools to help you get started!
+So here it is, your guide to getting your personas off the ground, and why they matter, equipped with a user persona template and some other great tools to help you get started in identifying your ideal customer.

 A representation of a particular audience segment for a product or service you are designing – it allows you create an example of the kind of person that might be using your product or service and gives you an overview based on user research.